aherbert/gdsc-smlm/docs/results_plugins.rst

        The dataset can be saved to file using the ``Results Manager``.

+   * - Results
+     - Show Info
+     - Show the result information.
+This displays the results in the ``Summarise Results`` window.

    * - Edit
      - Read-only
      - If **true** then the table cannot be edited.
 This is the default.